Inca Trail Tours & Reservations 2023

-The second day is a steep climb up to the first pass at 4200m.
+As we continue hiking the Inca Trail the second day is a steep climb up to the first pass at 4200m.
 We will climb from Wayllabamba for about one hour and arrive at ‘Tres Piedres’ which means Three Stones.
 There is a small campsite here with restroom facilities.

-The descent from the pass is steep, but moderately easy, following the trail to the valley floor and to the second night’s campsite at Pacamayo at 3,600m.
+The descent from the pass is steep, but moderately easy, following the trail to the valley floor and the second night’s campsite at Pacamayo at 3,600m.
 There are restroom facilities here.

 DAY 3: PACAMAYO TO WIÑAY WAYNA (15KM)